sromeroi/aspectrum/README.md

- To use Gunstick Emulation you must have a working mouse and call the emulator with "./aspectrum -j G" (CASE SENSITIVE), or activate the gunstick emulation by General Options menu (F7).
+ To use Gunstick Emulation you must have a working mouse and call the emulator with "./aspectrum -j G" (CASE SENSITIVE), or activate the gunstick emulation in General Options menu (F7).

  One time you start the gunstick emulation can avoid the "888"s locating the mouse in the border of the screen.